firedrakeproject/firedrake/docs/source/boundary_conditions.rst

 Mathematical background
 -----------------------

-The discussion given here for :class:`~.FormBC` is similar to that for :class:`~.DirichletBC`, but we make appropriate changes emphasizing the difference between these two.
+The discussion given here for :class:`~.EquationBC` is similar to that for :class:`~.DirichletBC`, but we make appropriate changes emphasizing the difference between these two.
 We again consider a nonlinear variational problem